lordmauve/wasabi2d/docs/scene.rst

 Setting ``pixel_art=True`` in the scene constructor turns off bilinear interpolation of textures.
 This means that pixel edges will be clearly visible and pixels will appear square, but may be rotated.

 This is slightly different to :ref:`scene-scaling`, which applies filtering at a higher level.
+In particular, scene scaling affects :doc:`effects` while `pixel_art` mode does not.
 The two options can be used together or not.

+Here are some examples of how sprites appear when zoomed.
+These differences will be less visible without magnification.

 +---------------------+----------------------------------------------+-----------------------------------------------------+
 |                     | ``scaler=None``                              | ``scaler='nearest'``                                |